rheyansh/RPicker/README.md

 Elegant and Easy-to-Use iOS Swift Date and Options Picker

 # How to use
-Add RPicker.swift inside your project.
+Add RPicker.swift into your project.
+You are ready to go!

     // Simple Date Picker
     RPicker.selectDate { (selectedDate) in